PERSONAL DATA SECURITY - A SOFTWARE APPLICATION THAT PROVIDES:

 PDS encrypts your existing files and directories without modifying your originals.
 In the example to the right, Donner is encrypting his "Top" directory, creating an encrypted directory named Top.PDS.

-Once you have created a backup it may be verified using a read-only decryption operation.
 Additional capabilities exist, such as appending time stamps to file name or the directory contents, and also the ability to extract only a subset of your encrypted directory.
-With these operations you can run multiple tasks in parallel.
+For long running jobs, PDS supports running multiple tasks in parallel.

 New attacks are first used against nations, then businesses, and then individuals.